dart-league/dson/README.md

   * Using `exclude` map as parameter for `serialize` method.
 This is more flexible, since it allows to have many exclusion schemas for serialization.
  * DSON uses the annotation `@serializable` instead `@entity` which is used by Dartson.

-## Serialization
+## Convert objects to JSON strings

-To serialize objects (convert objects to JSON strings) you only need to use the `serialize` function, annotate the object with `@serializable` and pass the `object` to `serialize` method as parameter:
+To convert objects to JSON strings you only need to use the `toJson` function, annotate the object with `@serializable` and pass the `object` to `toJson` method as parameter:

 ```dart
 import 'package:dson/dson.dart';